 It must be something about the anything-goes, whimsical, magical, make-believe nature of the whole event that appeals to me.
-Granted, the generally accepted (indeed, encouraged!) mandate for cheap crap associated with this holiday is somewhat disturbing.
+Granted, the generally accepted (indeed, encouraged!) mandate for cheap crap associated with this holiday is totally disturbing.
 Still, I like this holiday.

 Like everything, my general perceptions changed once we were responsible for another person.
-That is, a sugar-candy craving being who lives in our house and is usually denied the pleasure of sugar (because we are monsters, year round).
+That is, a sugar-candy-craving being who lives in our house and is usually denied the pleasure of sugar (because we are monsters, year round).

 Even then, we had a lovely Halloween.
 Besides the kindness and generosity of our neighbors, the best part was the “rules” that we made up.
 Here is my favorite one:

 Only three servings per person, otherwise the person will go crazy.